open-sdg/open-sdg/docs/quick-start.md

 # Quick Start

 This document will go over the quickest way to get this platform up and running.
 Here we will choose the simplest approach for automation and hosting, which are to use CircleCI.com and Github.com.
-Note, however, that there are alternatives to this approach, as detailed in the [Automation](automation/index.md) and [Hosting](hosting/index.md) pages.
+Note, however, that there are alternatives to this approach, as detailed under the Automation and Hosting sections.

 __Note for Windows users__: You will first need to install [Git for Windows](https://git-scm.com/download/win).